iamdtang/skaterdav85.github.io/_posts/2014-01-18-request-expectations-with-httpBackend.markdown

 categories: Angular.js
 ---

 So you have an Angular service that communicates with an API, but you're not really sure how to go about testing it.
-Let's see how we can do that using __Request Expectations__ and _$httpBackend_.
+Maybe you read the documentation on _$httpBackend_, but you were a little confused by the examples.
+I know I was.
+Let's see how we can set __Request Expectations__ using _$httpBackend_.

 Below I have an angular module for a ficticious marketing application.
 There is a factory that returns a Campaign class.
 This Campaign class is responsible for creating and fetching campaigns from a campaign resource on our server.